opendocsg/slw-judgments-backfill/2002_SGHC_305/report.md

 **_Sentencing_**

 118\.
-On sentencing, I took into account the guidelines in _Chia Kim Heng Frederick v PP_ [1992] 1 SLR 361, but I bore in mind that the charge in that case was under s 376(1) of the Penal Code which attracts a lighter sentence than one under s 376(2)(a).
+On sentencing, I took into account the guidelines in _Chia Kim Heng Frederick v PP_ <span class="citation">[1992] 1 SLR 361</span>, but I bore in mind that the charge in that case was under s 376(1) of the Penal Code which attracts a lighter sentence than one under s 376(2)(a).
 Under s 376(2)(a), the minimum imprisonment is not less than eight years and not more than 20 years with caning of not less than 12 strokes.

 119\.
 The Accused had a series of past convictions for offences including robbery, criminal intimidation and living on the earnings of a prostitute.
 Although he made himself out to be a protector of young girls, he was in fact a predator.
 He manipulated B and deceived the Victim.
 He did not plead guilty and during the trial, he continued with his strategy of deception to avoid conviction.
 He showed no remorse.